Levels: Beginner, Intermediate

 Selecting and Curating

-The creation of DJ mixes and sets start with a process of selection: of genres and artists you want to feature, specific tracks and parts of musical pieces, up to extra-musical sources, such as samples from movies, TV, radio, or internet sources, or field recordings.
+The creation of DJ mixes and sets start with a process of selection: of genres and artists you want to feature, specific tracks and parts of musical pieces, up to extra-musical sources.
 Learn about how you make these elements work together in the best possible way.

 SESSION 6: JULY 9th, 10am-1pm | ACUD CLUB